dangerrangerous/dangerrangerous.github.io/_posts/2017-2-15-data-structures-suffix-tree.md

 ---
 layout: post
 comments: true
-title: Data Structures&#58 Ukkonen's Suffix Tree Part 1
+title: Data Structures&#58 Ukkonen's Suffix Tree
 ---

 ### How to find a repeating pattern in a string
 First, a brief history of how this blog post came to be.
 I was recently tasked with finding repeating patterns in a string.
-I began to attack the problem with sheer brute force.
-It was easy enough to find repeating characters, but what about patterns like 1234512345 where 12345 is repeated?
+I began to attack the problem with sheer brute force. <!--excerpt.start-->It was easy enough to find repeating characters, but what about patterns like 1234512345 where 12345 is repeated?
 Suddenly brute force became a much less attractive option, and I really didn't want to bother with Regex.
 Having done some work with Microsoft's System.Speech voice recognition as well as